Plumsail/documents-docs/source/flow/how-tos/documents/collect-data-pdf-form.rst

 Conclusion
 ~~~~~~~~~~
-Now you should have an idea how to use `Get Form from PDF`_ action from `Plumsail Documents connector`_ for Microsoft Flow.
+Now you should have an idea how to use `Get Form from PDF`_ action from `Plumsail Documents connector`_ for Power Automate (Microsoft Flow).
 If you haven’t used it yet, `registering an account`_ would be the first step.
 It is quite easy to get started.

 .. hint:: There is also `Fill in PDF Form`_ action available.
 You can use it to `automatically populate fillable PDF`_.